go101/go101/pages/generics/555-type-constraints-and-parameters.md

 and is enclosed in square brackets.
 Each parameter declaration is composed of a name part and a constraint part (we can think the constraints are implicit in method declarations for generic base types).
+The name represents a type parameter constrained by the constraint.
 Parameter declarations are comma-separated in a type parameter list.

 In a type parameter list, all type parameter names must be present.